slbailey/Retrovue/docs/components/enrichers.md

 ---

-_This guide provides comprehensive information for implementing and using enrichers in Retrovue.
+_This guide provides comprehensive information for implementing and using enrichers in RetroVue.
 For more examples, see the source code in `src/retrovue/adapters/enrichers/`._